 When I was a teenager, I worked at a telemarketing company setting up appointments with homeowners for thermal window presentations.
-We were each given a very small cubical, a phone, a few torn-out pages of the reverse directory phone book and instructed to call everyone up and down each street until someone said “yes.”
-One of the tools they gave us was a mirror mounted directly in front of us so we could see our facial expressions as we spoke with people.
-Underneath the mirror, there was a small sign that said “smile and dial,” because people can hear a smile in your voice.
+We were each given a very small cubical, a phone, a few torn-out pages of the reverse directory phone book, and instructed to call everyone up and down each street until someone said “yes.”
+One of the very few tools we were provided with was a mirror mounted directly in front of us, so we could see our facial expressions as we spoke with people.
+Underneath the mirror, there was a small sign that said, “smile and dial,” because people can indeed hear a smile in our voices.
 Try this with your friends.
 Speak on the phone with a smile and then without.
-Have them tell when you smile.
+Have them tell you when you are smiling.
 Invariably they will guess correctly.
-Remember, our clients are aware of our smiles too!
+Remember, our clients can hear our smiles too!

 It’s been said that a smile only has value after you give it away to someone else.
 That’s not just touchy-feely, tittle-tattle either; there is a plethora of hard, scientific data to back that up with facts.

 A 2001 study from Jörn P.W Scharlemann shows that a smile increases trust amongst people by 10%.
 A 1991 study by Hinsz & Tomhave shows that when you smile, you get reciprocal smiles from 50% of people (pretty good odds!).
 A 1978 study by Tidd, Kathi L.; Lockard, Joan S., titled the “Monetary significance of the affiliative smile: A case for reciprocal altruism.” showed that service staff earned significantly more than their slack-faced, bovine-like peers.
 If you’re not sold yet, a 1952 study by Abel & Kruger suggests that smiling people outlived their forlorn friends by an average of 7 years!